Jeff Whiting: Biography

 In addition to his work on Broadway, Whiting has directed numerous concerts and events.
 His work includes a series of concerts at Carnegie Hall with James Taylor (starring James Taylor, Bette Midler, Sting, Steve Martin and Tony Bennett) and "A Tribute to Susan Stroman" (co-hosted by Matthew Broderick and Nathan Lane and produced by The Vineyard Theatre).
 Opera credits include We Open In Paris at Glimmerglass Opera.

-Whiting directed and choreographed the World Premiere production of Chasing Rainbows: Road to Oz, highlighting the life of Judy Garland, at Flatrock Playhouse in 2015.
+In 2021, Whiting was invited to re-imagine America's longest-running outdoor symphonic drama, "The Lost Colony" production in North Carolina, notably making updates to ensure accurate and respectful depiction of the Indigenous characters in the play, originally penned by Paul Green.
+He has also directed and choreographed numerous events and shows for The Walt Disney Company in the USA, Brazil, Mexico and India, including the world's largest parade ever to pass Cobacabana in Rio de Janeiro, Brazil.

-Whiting delivered a TEDTalk on February 7, 2016 titled "Rising Beyond Limits with Open Jar Thinking" at Queens University in Kingston, Ontario.
-He has also directed and choreographed numerous events and shows for The Walt Disney Company in the USA, Brazil, Mexico and India.
+Whiting delivered a TEDTalk on February 7, 2016, titled "Rising Beyond Limits with Open Jar Thinking" at Queens University in Kingston, Ontario sharing his philosophy of "Open Jar Thinking."